This page outlines the Victorian Government's plans to improve

 The Family Violence Risk Assessment and Risk Management Framework (currently referred to as the CRAF) will be redeveloped in line with Recommendation One of the Royal Commission into Family Violence.
 The new Multi-Agency Risk Assessment and Management (MARAM) Framework will support information sharing entities in their roles and responsibilities to assess and manage family violence risk to better protect victims and hold perpetrators to account.
 It will be available from late 2018.

 The Child Information Sharing Scheme will allow information sharing between authorised and trained organisations and professionals specifically to promote children’s wellbeing and safety.
-All Victorian children and young people from age 0 to under 18 years of age will be covered by the new Scheme.
-For more information see:
+All Victorian children and young people from age 0 to under 18 years of age will be covered by the new scheme.

 Together these schemes will strengthen the ability of MCH staff to identify vulnerability and risk early, and to make sure children and families get the help they need as early as possible.